 ABVP leaders install busts of Savarkar, Bhagat Singh and Bose in DU, now asked to get permission

-The organisation asked its leaders in the students’ union to move away the busts for now, until the university gives permission.
+The organisation asked its leaders in the students’ union to remove the busts for now, until the university approved them.

 The Akhil Bharatiya Vidyarthi Parishad on Wednesday claimed it had asked its office-bearers in the Delhi University Students’ Union to remove the busts of VD Savarkar, Bhagat Singh and Subhash Chandra Bose from the campus till they get permission from the authorities, PTI reported.
 Leaders of the organisation in the students’ union had installed the busts in the early hours of Tuesday.